DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/04-evaluation/homework.md

 * Use AUC to evaluate the model on validation

-How large is standard devidation of the scores across different folds?
+How large is standard devidation of the AUC scores across different folds?

 - 0.001
 - 0.014